Moonstroke/Once/README.md

 ## Features

-The project provides the class `StableField` and its concurrency-ready subclass `SharedStableField` (more on this class in the next section), generic container for a single value that can be initialized only once.
+The project provides the class `StableField` and its concurrency-ready subclass `SharedStableField` (more on this in the dedicated section below), generic container for a single value that can be initialized only once.
 They define a setter, which throws a runtime exception the second (and later) time it is called, a getter, which throws an exception if the setter has not been called beforehand, as well as non-throwing counterparts for both methods.

 The classes also override the `Object` methods `hashCode`, `equals` and `toString`. `hashCode` returns a numeric value based on the field's name and the